 My Dad was responsible for planting 30,000 trees.
 He would point them out as we drove across the county; along motorway verges, nearby villages, estates, hillsides.
 Once, I took him to help on a survey, one of my first as a young professional ecologist; I was excited to introduce him to a new area, new job, new landscape.
 When we got there he laughed delightedly, and gestured over to the near by copse.“I planted those trees!” …and 25 years later, his daughter was monitoring their wildlife.

-This feeling is not unique.
 It is natural for us to associate our environment with those we have lost; we are comforted by the hand prints of previous generations across our horizon.
-This “shifting baseline”, identifying with the landscape you were brought up in whether it is the “natural state” or not, is the same connection that leads farmers to fight for the grazed hillsides, and aboriginal Indians to lay themselves down in front of bulldozers.
+This “shifting baseline”, identifying with the landscape you were brought up in whether it is the “natural state” or not, is the same connection that leads farmers to fight for their grazed hillsides, and indigenous people to lay themselves down in front of bulldozers.

 These trees provided my father with a job with which to care for his family.
 Those who work the land rely on it for their livelihood, for income, for identity; it is no wonder to me that conservationists are met with such resistance when they try to “change” it.

 But the two sides are not incompatible.
-In fact, in many ways they are fighting for the same thing; a connection with the countryside, with nature, with the wild- however you like to see it and whatever you think the “wild” might be.
-Sadly (and it is no secret), we are losing this battle.
+In fact, in many ways they are fighting for the same thing; a connection with the countryside, with nature, with the wild – however you like to see it and whatever you think the “wild” might be.
+Sadly (and it is no secret), we are losing this fight.
 People in the western world today are more dissociated from nature than ever before.
-Natural resources are under valued and depleted, the skills required to manage them are quickly forgotten.
+Natural resources are under valued and depleted, the skills required to manage them are quickly being forgotten.
 In today’s unpredictable economy, everyone is out to make money, and everyone is scared of losing out.
-This is only reasonable.
 It’s a basic instinct, a fight for survival, because “we need money to live”.

 If you care about forests, encourage dependency.
 We need to encourage a new generation of foresters, ecologists, land workers.
 Local people working on local land.
 Working in the woods, you love them, you hate them.
 I spend days cursing the uphill slopes and the slippery chalk.
 But earning money through this kind of hard work, you earn even more alongside it.
-And in doing so, you’re building a home for more than just yourself, and investing in something for generations to come.
+You build a home for more than just yourself, and invest in something for generations to come.

 When I am old and frail and wonder through the downs with the help of a walking stick, I have no doubt I will prattle on to my great nephews and nieces about how my father planted these trees.
 I hope that they are still there to talk about.
 I hope that I am still there to talk about them.
 But most of all, I hope that future generations can understand why they mean so much to me, and that they will plant saplings of their own.